Complaints, appeals, and discipline

 RCL aims to address misconduct fairly, proportionately, and with a focus on learning and rehabilitation.

-The disciplinary process applies when a student’s conduct breaches RCL rules, policies, or the Student Code of Conduct.
+The disciplinary process applies when a student’s conduct breaches RCL rules and policies.

 Examples of misconduct:

-• Fraud, deceit, or falsified documents (e.g., fake attendance evidence).
+• Fraud, deceit, or falsified documents (e.g., fake academic activity evidence)

 Examples of gross misconduct: